-A German citizen fell into a bonfire at the OZORA drug fest site and critically injured
+A German citizen fell into a bonfire at the OZORA drug fest and critically injured

 The reason for the accident is not clear said the Fejér County Disaster Management Deputy spokesman to MTI on Wednesday.

-Spokesperson Gabor Farkas Bozsik said the Disaster Management investigating the incident.
+Spokesperson Gabor Farkas Bozsik said Disaster Management investigating the incident.

 MTI reported that the male victim was taken to the St Stephen's Hospital in Budapest.

-Police also reported that officers took custody 22 foreigners for drug related offenses on Wednesday.
+Police also reported that officers took custody of 22 foreigners for drug related offenses on Wednesday.